dav3860/vmbix/README.md

 ```

 ## Installation
 Get the latest version of the server [here](https://bintray.com/dav3860/generic/vmbix/view/files).
-You will also need the [loadable module](https://github.com/dav3860/vmbix_zabbix_module) corresponding to your zabbix version.
 RPM & DEB packages are provided.

+You will also need the Zabbix [loadable module](https://www.zabbix.com/documentation/3.0/manual/config/items/loadablemodules) corresponding to your zabbix version.
+See https://github.com/dav3860/vmbix_zabbix_module for installation details.

 The VmBix server can be installed on the same machine as a Zabbix server or proxy.
 The loadable module must be installed on the Zabbix machine that will monitor the VMWare environment.